 1.3 All-in-one system with integrated battery

 A more recent trend is to package the all-in-one hybrid inverter together with a battery system in one complete unit.
 This offers a very neat and cost effect option which is usually about the size of a medium fridge.
-These systems are very easy to install but can have some limitations as some models cannot be expanded at a later date.
+These systems are very neat and easy to install but can have some limitations as some models cannot be expanded at a later date.

 2. Grid interactive hybrid/Off-grid systems